 WHAT AN INJURY DOES TO YOUR MINDSET

-After an injury, close call or traumatic life event, athletes often fall into one or two groups.
+In 3 Shortcuts to Faster Recovery we talked about how after an injury, close call or traumatic life event, athletes often fall into one or two groups.

 They can be seen to suffer from Post Traumatic Stress Disorder (PTSD) or Post Traumatic Growth (PTG).
 PTG is the opposite of PTSD.